Welcome to The Lady Jane Franklin School Website

 All staff and pupils took part in a wheelchair grand prix!

-The PE staff created a course around the sports hall, it even included a pit lane.
-The school raised over £60 for Children in Need through sales of snacks at break time and raffle ticket sales, as well as donations by both staff and pupils. - Fantastic day !
+The PE staff created a course around the sports hall which included a pit lane.
+The school raised over £60 for Children in Need through sales of snacks at break time and raffle ticket sales, as well as donations by both staff and pupils.

 What Does It Mean To Be British?